maxuuell/maxuuell/README.md

 This is my blog's repo.
 Built with Next.js, MDX, and hosted on Vercel.

-Come checkout the website at [maxuuell.com](https://maxuuell.com/).
+Come checkout my posts at [maxuuell.com](https://maxuuell.com/), and don't forget to sign up for my email list.

+Also, follow me on [twitter](https://twitter.com/maxuuell).
+I am always open to talk.

 ## My Github Stats